robertesler/cordova-pd/README.md

 You may need to edit the PdPlugin.java file line:
 ```
-import io.ionic.starter.R
+import io.cordova.hellocordova.R
 ```
 to reflect the package name of your app.
-I found the package name in the /platforms/android/AndroidManifest.xml.
+I found the package name in the /platforms/android/android.json.
 Change the name respectively and add the .R at the end.

-## Using ng-cordova-pd
+## Using ng-cordova-pd (deprecated)

 The Angular JS wrapper for this plugin allows you to use cordova-pd in Ionic projects and any other projects that use Angular JS.
 Currently, the plugin only supports Angular JS version 1, not the newer version 2 or Angular.io.